Reserve Officers Training Corp (ROTC) Program

 Military science consists of a core curriculum of military skills and professional knowledge integrated in both basic and advanced courses.
 The ultimate purpose of the program is to provide college-trained officers for the U.S. Army, Army Reserve and Army National Guard.
 The program encourages participants to more fully develop personal qualities, including sense of duty, integrity, loyalty, respect, selfless service and honor, necessary for military leadership.

-The program is conducted by the Reserve Officers Training Corp (ROTC).
-It typically is a four-year program.
-Completing the course provides opportunities for full- or part-time careers as officers in the U.S. Army, Army National Guard, or Army Reserve.
+The program is conducted by the Reserve Officers Training Corp (ROTC) located at St. Norbert College.
+Completion of the advanced ROTC courses and a baccalaureate degree provides opportunities for full- or part-time careers as officers in the U.S. Army, Army National Guard, or Army Reserve.